When ships to sail the void between the stars have been invented there will also be men who come forward to sail those ships.

 Fry zigzagged with this.
 He seemed quite confused with the concept of Space Pirates until Leela helpfully explained they were like pirates... in space.
 On the other hand, he wondered at one point if they had hit a space dolphin.

-This tradition has gone on so long that assuming we do ever manage create routine space flight (which is unfortunately looking less likely) it is almost certain that this trope will be Defictionalized .
+This tradition has gone on so long that assuming Earth does ever manage create routine space flight (which is unfortunately looking less likely) it is almost certain that this trope will be Defictionalized .

 On the Apollo 12 mission (2nd lunar landing), the mission insignia featured a clipper ship, and the service module was named Yankee Clipper.
 This was to highlight the naval service of the three crewmen.